qub-blesson/FedFly/README.md

 ./install_python_pytorch.sh
 ```

+All configuration options are given in `config.py` at the central server, which contains the architecture, model, and FL training hyperparameters.
-Then, modify the respective hostname and ip address in `config.py`.
+Therefore, modify the respective hostname and ip address in `config.py`.
 CLIENTS_CONFIG and CLIENTS_LIST in `config.py` are used for indexing and sorting.
+Note that `config.py` file must be changed at the source edge server, destination edge server and at each device.

 ```
 # Network configration